Vernon, California: 2000

+Scotch-Irish and Hungarian were the most common ancestries.
+Mexico and the United Kingdom were the most common foreign places of birth.

 Economy

 Consisting almost entirely of warehouses and factories, the city's main industries are food service manufacturing, metalworking, and manufacture of glass and plastic equipment.
 Housing is owned by the city and its few residents are employed within the city limits.
 There are approximately 46,000 direct and 54,000 indirect mostly skilled workers employed by business within the City of Vernon.
-Food companies in Vernon include Bon Appetit Bakery, Papa Cantella's Sausages Company, Core-Mark, F. Gaviña & Sons Inc, Goldberg and Solovy Foods, J & J Snack Foods, Overhill Farms, Pacific American Fish Company, Red Chamber Co., Simply Fresh Fruit, and Tapatío Foods.
+Food companies in Vernon include Bon Appetit Bakery, Papa Cantella's Sausages Company, Core-Mark, F. Gaviña & Sons Inc, Newport Meat, J & J Snack Foods, Overhill Farms, Pacific American Fish Company, Red Chamber Co., and Tapatío Foods.
 Apparel companies in Vernon include 7 for All Mankind, BCBG Max Azria, Lucky Brand Jeans, and True Religion.
 The city is also home to rendering plants, smelters and metalworking companies.
 Vernon has a $4.5 billion private employer payroll.

 Vernon is primarily industrial, with very few residents, and so has several singular city services.
 Vernon is one of 57 jurisdictions in the United States with a Class 1-rated fire department and one of four cities in California with its own health department that specializes in industrial issues.
 It has a police force, municipally owned housing for city employees, and a light and power department with rates that were, once, up to 40% lower than those of Southern California Edison and Los Angeles Department of Water and Power.
 These services are designed for industry.
 In 1989, Vernon formed a redevelopment agency, which has since invested millions of dollars to develop property within the city to successfully attract and retain business.

 In 2008, the Los Angeles County Economic Development Corporation named Vernon Los Angeles County's "Most Business Friendly City" among cities with less than 50,000 residents.
 Vernon produces a $250,000,000 flow of revenue every year, much of it from city-owned utilities.

 Lead contamination from the Exide battery recycling plant in Vernon has impacted residents in nearby communities.
 In March 2015, the facility was permanently shut down by California regulators due to decades-long arsenic and lead leakage and emissions that are expected to require extensive cleanup efforts.

+Vernon is also home to the Derby Dolls, a roller derby league that competes regularly.